constanton/youtube_html5_switch/README.md

 * It works only when youtube.com/watch has been opened
 * It doesn't work if &html5=1 is already in the URL

+##Known problem

+*If the Add-on is used at least once and then the user changes to a non-YouTube tab (call it X), then on the next click the URL of X will change to previously used YouTube URL.

 ## Features to be added